My Personal Experience with Women Lifting Heavy Weights

 To wrap things up

-I think it should be clear now that simply lifting weights won’t make anyone into the Hulk overnight.
+I think it should be clear now that women won’t get bulky after lifting heavy weights.
+Lifting weights won’t make anyone into the Hulk overnight.
 You would have to be eating a crazy amount of calories and lifting frequently to get anywhere near that.
 And if you did get there, it would only be after many years of progressively overloading your system.
 Building strength through weight training will not only be able to increase your lean mass and burn fat, but also likely help you feel better overall.
 Of course, exercise isn’t just about the aesthetics (although this is one of the most desired parts overall).

 I would love to see more females increase their confidence and step into the weight room.
 They would get the results they may have been missing out on prior.
 With that said, we’re always here to help anyone take their first steps in a new direction, so don’t hesitate to reach out and ask for help!